0atman/noboilerplate/scripts/40-compiler-driven-development.md

 This is a simple idea that has far-reaching implications.

-I first became aware of this pattern after seeing some WEIRD stuff in the rust standard library that I didn't know how to interpret, falling down a rabbit hole, and ended up at Cliff Biffle's fantastic 2019 article.
+I first became aware of this pattern after seeing some interesting syntax in the rust standard library that I didn't know how to interpret, falling down a rabbit hole, and ended up at Cliff Biffle's fantastic 2019 article.

 The typestate pattern is annoying to implement in other popular languages, you may have never seen it used for this reason, but it's extremely ergonomic in Rust.